citp/privacy-policy-historical/g/ge/get/getholistichealth.com.md

-> *The following text is extracted and transformed from the getholistichealth.com privacy policy that was archived on 2013-11-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131116220754id_/http%3A//www.getholistichealth.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the getholistichealth.com privacy policy that was archived on 2014-05-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140531031614id_/http%3A//www.getholistichealth.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Health and Fitness | Get Holistic Health

-### Privacy Policy

 **Privacy Policy**